Mendasp/NS2Plus/README.md

 	- Updated Rantology's alien bars.
 	- You can now toggle the ambient sounds back on after setting them to off.
 	- Added new option for Instant alien health bars.
 (Thanks kmg!).
+	- Fixed sentries not being able to be dropped until the first sentry battery is finished.
+(Thanks remi.D!).

 - 28/04/2014 (Build 264):
 	- Changed map changing method for the mod updater, since the previous one was being blocked by the NSL Mod.